 All students living in or visiting Tech residence halls and apartments are expected to be familiar with the Residential Life Community Standards.
-In situations where alcohol is present or may be available in University Housing, students and guests must be at least 21 years of age and they must understand and adhere to the Alcohol Policy within the Residential Life Community Standards which is available online at: http://www.nmt.edu/current-student-info/144-residence-halls-standards.
+In situations where alcohol is present or may be available in University Housing, students and guests must be at least 21 years of age and they must understand and adhere to the Alcohol Policy within the Community Standards.
+Residential Life's alcohol policy can be viewed in its entirety online within the Community Standards link of the http://residentiallife.nmt.edu/ webpage.